ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 __tl;dr__: {{ page.excerpt }}

-_Epistemic Status_:
-I've read the main mechanistic interpretability papers, a smattering of the blog posts on the Alignment Forum, and am familiar with mainstream ML interpretability work.
-See the Motivation section for more.

 Audience: You know some ML math basics, like how losses are typically computed.
-You are interested in how hypothesis testing can be used to interpret machine learning models, or are confused as to why that particular result you read about isn't convincing you as much as you thought.
+You are interested in how hypothesis testing can be used to interpret machine learning models, or are confused as to why some particular result you read about isn't convincing you as much as you hoped.

 ### Abstract
 {:.no_toc}
-Interpretability of neural network models can be seen through the existing lens of _science_, and some hypothesis testing tools could be helpful in "interpreting interpretability".
+Interpretability of neural network models should be seen through the existing lens of _science_, and existing hypothesis testing tools will be helpful in "interpreting interpretability".
 White-box interpretability of machine learning models is directly analogous to the classical scientific study of real world phenomena.
 Questions such as